Sathyan Anthikad: Personal life

 Sathyan Anthikad was born to M. V. Krishnan and M. K. Kalyani Amma at Anthikad in the Thrissur district of Kerala.
-He is married to Nimmy Sathyan.
-He has 3 sons: Arun Sathyan, Anoop Sathyan, and Akhil Sathyan.
-Like their father, both Anoop and Akhil are film directors as well.
-Anoop debuted as a director with Varane Avashyamund (2020), while Akhil debuted as a director with Pachuvum Athbutha Vilakkum (2023).
+He is married to Nimmy.
+He has three sons: Arun and twins, Anoop and Akhil, who are film directors as well.
+Anoop debuted as a director with Varane Avashyamund in 2020, while Akhil debuted as a director with Pachuvum Athbutha Vilakkum in 2023.

 Career

-In 1973, Sathyan debuted as an assistant director to Dr. Balakrishnan in Rekha Cine Arts.
-He was the associate director of P Chandrakumar and also assisted director Jeassy in a few films.
+In 1973, Sathyan debuted as an assistant director to P. Balakrishnan in Rekha Cine Arts.
+He was the associate director of P. Chandrakumar and also assisted director Jeassy in a few films.
 Sathyan kickstarted his film direction with Kurukkante Kalyanam in 1982.
 He teamed up with Sreenivasan and made some Malayalam films, with Sreenivasan as the screenwriter.
 Thalayanamanthram, Nadodikkattu and Sandesam are some of the films born from this team.
-Sathyan made two novels into films: Appunni starring Mohanlal (a film adaptation of a V. K. N. novel) and Irattakkuttikalude Achan starring Jayaram and Manju Warrier (an adaptation of C. V. Balakrishnan's novel).
+Sathyan made two novels into films: Appunni starring Mohanlal (a film adaptation of a V. K. N. novel) and C. V. Balakrishnan's Irattakkuttikalude Achan starring Jayaram and Manju Warrier (an adaptation of novel).
 Films like Pingami, though a commercial failure at the time of release, have over the years gained a cult following.